Disease Prevention and Health Promotion Services (OAA Title IIID)

 Authorizing Legislation: Section 361 of the Older Americans Act (OAA) of 1965, as amended.

 AoA uses a graduated or tiered set of criteria for defining evidence-based interventions implemented through the OAA.
-Health promotion programs can fall within any of the three following tiers.
-Based on the history of the program and the degree of change needed to transition to the optimal-level of evidence-based implementation, each program will need to be assessed based on the following criteria.
+The criteria below should be used as a checklist, moving from the minimal criteria and working upward.
+In order to meet the highest-level criteria, each of the eight bullets must be met.
+Health promotion programs can fall within any of the three tiers.
 The goal is for all Title IIID activities to move toward the highest-level criteria.
 Communities should check with their State Unit on Aging for State-specific requirements.

 The Title IIID Highest-Tier Criteria Evidence-Based Disease Prevention and Health Promotion Programs Cost Chart is not an exhaustive list of interventions, and inclusion on this webpage does not constitute an endorsement.
 Program submission was a voluntary, self-nominating process in which intervention developers elected to participate.
 Programs do not need to be listed on this webpage to be an appropriate use of OAA Title IIID funds.
 However, interventions must be evidence-based, as outlined in the following criteria.

-- Level at which dissemination products have been developed and are available to the public.
+- Includes developed dissemination products that are available to the public.

 Title IIID Highest-Tier Criteria Evidence-Based Disease Prevention and Health Promotion Programs Cost Chart

 - Proven effective with older adult population, using some form of a control condition (e.g. pre-post study, case control design, etc.); and

 - Some basis in translation for implementation by community level organization.